-- Contact tracing has been a key method of response from healthcare agencies and governments to COVID-19.
+- Contact tracing has been a key method of response by healthcare agencies and governments when it comes to COVID-19.

 - Manual tracing is slow and challenging, so digital technologies are being explored to speed up the process.